* `Discussion list <http://groups.google.com/group/python-virtualenv/>`_

 This will change your ``$PATH`` to point to the virtualenv ``bin/``

-directory.
+directory, and update your prompt.
 Unlike workingenv, this is all it

 does; it's a convenience.
 But if you use the complete path like

 ``/path/to/env/bin/python script.py`` you do not need to activate the